firebolt-db/godocs/docs/Guides/managing-your-organization/sso/configuring-idp-for-sso.md

 description: Learn how to configure your identity provider to work with SSO authentication for Firebolt.
 nav_order: 2
 has_toc: true
-parent: Setting up SSO authentication
+parent: Set up SSO authentication
 grand_parent: Manage organization
 great_grand_parent: Guides
 ---